 - Bus Passenger Survey: the Autumn 2016 survey was published in March 2017.
 Click here to see the latest results.

-- Tram Passenger Survey: 2016 survey will be published in June 2017.
+- Tram Passenger Survey: the 2017 Autumn survey results will be published in 2018.
 Click here to find out more.

 - Rail passengers’ trust and priorities: updating our previous research this work will look to understand passengers’ top priorities for improvement and their trust in the rail industry.